The Wine: Aglianico Turrumpiso 2019

 The Region: Campania

-Campania is located in Southern Italy, it borders with Lazio (north), Abruzzo (northeast), Puglia (east), Basilicata (southeast), and with the Tyrrhenian Sea (west).
+Campania is located in Southern Italy, it borders Lazio (north), Abruzzo (northeast), Puglia (east), Basilicata (southeast), and the Tyrrhenian Sea (west).
 The capital of Campania is Naples, which is also its biggest city and economic center.

-Off the coast of Campania there are several islands, most notably Ischia, the biggest, and the ever-charming Capri, with its picturesque squares and docks.
+Off the coast of Campania, there are several islands, most notably Ischia, the biggest, and the ever-charming Capri, with its picturesque squares and docks.
 Pompei is also located in Campania, within the metropolitan city of Naples, near Mount Vesuvio, one of the most famous active volcanoes in the world.